evans-dan/crawler_test/README.md

 - error handling.
 Right now bad URLs are returned with zero results.
 This behaviour could be modified based on user request (silently drop, cancel the whole job, e.g.).

+- deeper reading of html source.
+Consider finding CSS definitions and parsing them for image content.